Andrei-d6/Quadtree/README.md

 # Uses

-## Compressing an image with compressed image as output.
+## Compressing an image into image format.

 Takes an image and creates a new version of that image that will be compressed.